President of Champion Christian College

 The Kemp family resides in Hot Springs, AR.
 They have two children, Elijah and Breanna.
 They are faithful members of Gospel Light Baptist Church where they serve in various vital parts of the ministry.
 Thomas, Mrs. Kemp’s husband, is the song, choir, and music director at Gospel Light Baptist Church.
 Mrs. Kemp has devotedly served as the nursery director since 2001.
 In addition, Mrs. Kemp volunteers her time to coach the high school cheerleaders and college volleyball team.

 Mrs. Kemp joined the Champion faculty in the fall of 2011.
-She is currently the Dean of Academics and Registrar as well as a teacher of educational studies.
+She is currently the Vice President of Academic Affairs.

 Registrar and Associate Professor